clobee/black-hat-go/README.md

-# black-hat-go
+# black-hat

-Mastering the magic of Go using the book "Black Hat Go"
+Collection of scripts I use on my CTF challenges